-TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-This section hereunder is relevant for TAF TSI only and has no impact on TAP.
-This sentence is valid for the This sentence is valid for the implementation of TAP only. implementation of TAF only.
+TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and has no impact on TAF. no impact on TAP.
+This sentence is valid for the implementation of TAP only.
+This sentence is valid for the implementation of TAF only.